Name that Christmas Carol

 Version 2 – Name that Christmas Carol

-You will announce what song you are on each time so that they can list them properly.
+You will announce what song you are on each time, (Ok ready for Song number 8?), so that they can list them properly.

 A correct song title is worth 1 point and if they get the song and artist correct 2 points.
 No points for just the correct artist.

 3. Once you have played all the Christmas songs, give the players 30 seconds to wrap up and then have guests trade sheets so you can score the answers.
 Then start with the first song and play an intro of 5 – 10 seconds and see if anyone got it.
 If Yes!
 Correct if no, then let them know who it was and continue until all the answers have been revealed.